ssb22/adjuster/README.md

  : Cancels any earlier `--compile-only` option in Makefile variables etc

 `-j, --javascript`
  : Instead of generating C code, generate JavaScript.
-This might be useful if you want to run an annotator on a device that has a JS interpreter but doesn't let you run native code.
+This might be useful if you want to run an annotator on a device that has a JS interpreter but doesn't let you run your own binaries.
 The JS will be table-driven to make it load faster (and `--no-summary` will also be set).
 See comments at the start for usage.

 `--no-javascript`
  : Cancels any earlier `--javascript` option in Makefile variables etc